Vincenzo estimated that it’d take twenty minutes to get back home. They were running, too, and there wasn’t much traffic to dodge.

 He licked his lips before trying to please her in a new way.

-He didn’t know how women—or men, he considered—did this well, or at all pleasurably.
+He didn’t know how women—or men, he considered—did this well, or at all romantically.
 It felt too delicate in his mouth and too lost in his hand.
-But he couldn’t stop.
-Her begging that he “keep going” because he was “so good,” how could he disobey her?
+He wanted to ask if he was doing anything wrong, but her begging that he “keep going” because he was “so good,” how could he disobey her?
 He thought kissing was enough.
-This opened so many new doors for him.
+This opened so many new doors.

 Too many doors.
 Between his legs, a damp warmth was beginning to spread.
 He covered it with one hand, but the tightness of his pants did him no favors.
 He hoped it’d go away or that it’d magically let him cum and get it over with.
 He had a job to do here and this was distracting him.

-With his confidence rising, he looked up to see if he was doing okay.
+With his confidence rising, he looked up to see if she was still enjoying herself.

 Gasping on the love leaking from her lips, Sylvia clawed into his hair and pushed him even deeper.